bitovi/academy/src/typescript/8-keyof-typeof.md

 type DinoFacts = ReturnType<typeof getDinoFacts>;
 ```

 There are two `typeof`s to be aware of in TypeScript – the JavaScript one and the TypeScript one.
 The difference between them is the context in which they are used.
 If it is being used in an expression context, (used as a part of your code) it is the JavaScript `typeof` and will return a string with one of nine JavaScript types.
-And if it's used in a type context (as part of your type declarations) it's the TypeScript `typeof` and will refer to the type of whatever values follow it.
+And if it’s used in a type context (as part of your type declarations) it’s the TypeScript `typeof` and will refer to the type of whatever values follow it.

 `typeof` cannot be called on everything; there are some restrictions. `typeof` can only be called on identifiers and any of their properties.